outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - angle of change
         - space/dimension set

-      - equivalence types
+      - core definitions

         - equal
-        - intersecting
+          - all attributes/state/values match, irrelevant to the path to the object

         - similar

+      - equivalence types
+        - structural
+          - origin/destination (given a particular definition of change & a value for that change type, how does motion create the object or emerge from the object)
+          - shape
+          - path (same pattern between origin/destination)
+          - set (same set of generative/output/determining objects or interface objects)
+          - intersecting (y = f(x))
+          - adjacent (one transform away in the form of a shift operation)
+          - dimension (variable set, space definitions/conditions)
-        - adjacent
+        - subset equivalence
           - approximate
           - functional
           - alternative
           - interchangeable
+        - processed equivalence
           - duplicate
           - version
+          - iteration
+          - combination
+          - standardized equivalence
+        - conditional equivalence
-        - conditional (equal with conditions)
+          - equal with conditions/context
+        - type equivalence
-        - matching (opposite matching structures)
+        - matching
+          - opposite matching structures, opposite being an adjacent object to the original, and matching object being a fit of an object, indicating an opposite transform
         - symmetric
           - transformable/reversible transforms

       - equivalence attributes
         - degree of equivalence
+        - conditions/filters
-        - conditions
+        - definitions

       - related object definitions
+        - change
+        - value
         - distance
         - position
         - scale